Amphitryon (Plautus play): Adaptations

+The plot of Amphitryon was adapted in the 1550s into Jack Juggler, one of the earliest examples of English comedy.

 In 1621 the German poet laureate Joannes Burmeister published a Neo-Latin adaptation, titled Mater-Virgo (The Virgin Mother), about the Nativity of Jesus.
 In it Amphitryon became Joseph, Alcmena became the Virgin Mary, and Sosia became the angel Gabriel.
 The last known copy of the book went missing from the Berlin library in World War II and exists now only in fragments.